-We ship plants out twice a year in the late Spring, and in the Fall.
+We ship plants out twice a year in the late Spring, and in the Fall, direct from our grower in BC.
 We prefer to ship when the plant is dormant or semi dormant in late Fall or early Spring.

-Please note we do not ship in August due to heat stress and expense and we do not charge a plant handling charge.
+Please note we do not ship in July and August due to heat stress and expense.

 We can accept payment by credit card, cheque or bank transfer.